🔍 Information Retrieval & RAG¶

 -

-MuCo proposes a multi-turn dialogue-based contrastive learning framework that leverages the conversational capabilities of MLLMs to process multiple associated query-target pairs within a single forward pass, substantially improving training efficiency and achieving state-of-the-art performance on the MMEB and M-BEIR retrieval benchmarks.
+MuCo proposes a multi-turn contrastive learning framework that leverages the conversational capabilities of MLLMs to process multiple associated query-target pairs in a single forward pass.
+This significantly improves training efficiency and achieves SOTA performance on MMEB and M-BEIR retrieval benchmarks.

 -